Page 2. 1925 Hudson Super Six Biddle and Smart 7 Passenger.

 So I just took the trans cover off, which gave plenty of room to fit the trans assembly under the firewall.

 Tear down of my extra engine.
-This turned out to be a very good engine, I do
+This turned out to be a very good engine, I do not have to bore, or do the bearings.

 I took a grinder to the oil troughs.
 Smoothed surfaces and opened the passages into the main bearings.

 Water pump on engine with generator removed.
+Before and After

 Rebuilding the Water Pump is an experience.
 I had 2 pumps to work with.